Wcsncpy Function In C++ - C++ Programming Tutorial

 • Wcsncpy will not null-terminate the destination string if the length of the source string is greater than or equal to num.

-If num is greater than or equal to the length of the source string, wcsncpy does not guarantee the null-termination of the destination string.
-If you want null-termination, you may need to add it explicitly to the destination array after using wcsncpy.
+If the value of num is equal to or exceeds the length of the original string, the wcsncpy function does not ensure that the destination string will be null-terminated.
+To ensure null-termination, you might have to manually append the null character to the destination array after employing wcsncpy.

 Example 1:

-Let's take an example to illustrate the use of the wcsncpy function in C++.
+Let's consider a scenario to demonstrate the application of the wcsncpy function in the C++ programming language.

 Example